How to Trade the Rising Wedge Pattern’s 81% Success Rate

 If the distance from the wedge’s starting apex is 10%, the logical price target should be 10% above or below the breakout.
 It is calculated by adding the pattern’s starting height to the breakout point.
 This gives traders a good indication of where to expect prices to move following a successful breakout.
 Once the rising wedge breakout is confirmed, traders should set their stop-loss order inside the wedge.
 For clarification, see the above charts Measure = Target annotations.

-The Rising Wedge Pattern Timeframe
+Pattern Timeframe

 It is important to consider volume as an additional indicator when attempting to identify and trade the rising wedge pattern.

-What Happens After a Rising Wedge Pattern?
+What Happens After a Rising Wedge Forms?

 Two decades of research by Tom Bulkowski show that after a rising wedge pattern is confirmed on a break of either the support or resistance line on higher volume, the price increase averages +38%.